Tdap Shot Pushed on Pregnant Women Despite Fetal Risks

 This recommendation was in response to continued outbreaks of whooping cough around the United States, the most recent located in Washington State which is currently in its 20th week with 2,786 reported cases.

-When a doctor recommends a certain prenatal treatment such as Tdap, no doubt most pregnant patients trust the doctor’s advice and assume that the shot has been proven safe and won’t in any way harm her baby.
+When a doctor recommends a certain prenatal treatment such as the Tdap shot, no doubt most pregnant patients trust the doctor’s advice and assume that the shot has been proven safe and won’t in any way harm her baby.

-The truth is that Tdap has never been proven safe for use during pregnancy.
+The truth is that the Tdap shot has never been proven safe for use during pregnancy.
 In fact, Tdap is classified by the FDA as a Class C drug.

-The definition of a Class C drug is as follows:
+The definition of a Class C drug which is how the Tdap shot is classified:

 Animal reproduction studies have shown an adverse effect on the fetus and there are no adequate and well-controlled studies in humans, but potential benefits may warrant use of the drug in pregnant women despite potential risks.